By Deborah Kennedy

 In a report called A Place to Call Home, the Campaign for Housing and Community Development Funding says this about federal housing programs:

 While decent, accessible housing remains unavailable or unaffordable for far too many today, the affordable housing crisis would be significantly worse without the federal investments provided by the HUD and USDA’s Rural Housing Service (RHS).
 In the past 20 years alone, HUD has provided housing assistance to more than 35 million households.
 Without the opportunity that HUD provided, many of these families would be homeless, living in substandard or overcrowded conditions, or unable to afford other basic necessities because so much of their income is spent on rent.
+Much of the time, poor housing conditions result in problems like pest infestations arising, adding even more issues to the pile.
+This is something that homeowners or landlords will really want to sort out ASAP by using services similar to pest control cleveland tennessee to stamp out the infestation effectively, making the place liveable once again.

 This graphic shows the amounts and types of federal rental assistance.